 - Poor planning

 In all cases other than the RAAus Pilot Certificate, to fly solo, you will need to have an Aviation Reference Number (ARN) and an Aviation Medical Certificate.
 These can be accessed from the CASA website at www.casa.gov.au.
 Download the form 1162 which is the ARN application or apply on-line.
 There is no charge for the ARN.
 Complete and return to CASA.
 Once you receive your ARN, you are then able to book your medical examination.
 A list of the Designated Aviation Medical Examiners (DAMEs) can be found on the CASA website.
-These are located within Australia and at some locations in other countries.
 If you intend to complete a Private Pilot Licence then you will only require a Class 2 Medical Certificate.
 For those going on to a Commercial Licence, they will need to apply for and sit a higher level, Class One Medical Certificate.
 There is a lower medical available called a Recreational Aviation Medical Certificate (RAMPC).
 This has some limitations so is not recommended.

 To obtain a Recreational Pilot Certificate issued by RAAus, you only need to maintain a medical standard equivalent to that required to drive a motor vehicle.
 This is confirmed by you as part of your initial membership declaration.
 However if you are over 75 years of age or have a known medical condition listed on their website, then a doctor needs to confirm your health standard with an annual examination.